-Custom CRM development can seem quite tricky – how can you develop the whole new software, where should you start?
+Custom CRM development can seem quite tricky – how can a company develop the whole new software, where should you start, and what is the cost of such a service?
 We already covered all the “Why’s” and “Why not’s” for custom CRM – now, let’s move to the development steps to make it even more explicit for you!

 CRM engineering is a long time-consuming process that needs your involvement.
 You want to get a good product, don’t you?
 That means that preparation, collaboration with a custom CRM development company, and staff training need you to be engaged in the process.
 If you’re ready for this to improve the business’s future, we’re here to lead you through the development process step-by-step!

-1. Do your homework.
 One of the keys to successful custom CRM development is the preparation step that depends on you and your employees.
-What kind of information you should consider preparing?
+What kind of information should you consider preparing?

 - Customer relationship workflow.
 As you already know, CRM literally means custom relationship management, so this is the main area for you to analyze.
 All the communications with customers, the channels and payment systems that you work with – every action is vital, so document them in detail.